TyLindberg/unity-editor-toolkit/README.md

 Unity Editor Toolkit
 ====================

-A set of helpful Unity editor tools to improve workflow and efficiency
+A set of helpful Unity editor tools to improve workflow and efficiency. __NOTE: This is only tested in the Mac version of Unity.
+There are known issues where this code will override keys in the Windows version.__

 Usage
 =====